jeek-on-git/PSHostFile/README.md

 |||

 ### Filtering
-Because the host file is now an PowerShell Object, filtering becomes very easy.
+Because the Hosts File is now an PowerShell Object, filtering becomes very easy.

 Use the `Get-HostFileEntry` command.